deepchecks/deepchecks/docs/source/user-guide/vision/formatter_objects.rst

 An important moment to note is that `DetectionLabelFormatter` do not work with labels represented by JSON, XML, or python dictionaries.
 The acceptable objects types for `DetectionLabelFormatter` are numpy arrays, pytorch tensors, and python sequence-like objects.

-Example to represent the thought:
+Example of using the notation format to get a DetectionLabelFormatter converting from yolo format to deepchecks format:

 .. code-block:: python